Here are offices, resources and programs that may be helpful to you as we move forward with this important work.

 Books, Videos, Podcasts

-Suggested by Angelique C. Harris, PhD, Associate Dean for Diversity & Inclusion, BUMC Director of Faculty Development and Director of Faculty Development and Diversity, Department of Medicine, suggests the resources listed below.
+Angelique C. Harris, PhD, Associate Dean for Diversity & Inclusion, BUMC Director of Faculty Development and Director of Faculty Development and Diversity, Department of Medicine, suggests the resources listed below.

 - A Black Women’s History of the Unites States – Daina Ramey Berry and Kali Nicole Gross